ArcticSnow/snowpyt/README.md

-# Library to visualize snowpits
+# Snowpyt: Library to visualize snowpits
 Simon Filhol, November 2016, copyright under the MIT license

 Feel free to contribute to the project!!!!